olehcollins/Bright-Smiles/docs/sprints/sprint 1/ProductBacklog.md

   ```bash
     dotnet add reference ../DentistAppointmentSystem/DentistAppointmentSystem.csproj
   ```
-  4. Create a Controller Folder and within it create an AccountControllerTests.cs file
+  4. Create a Controller Folder and within it create an AccountControllerTests.cs file.
-  5. Code write the unit test for the Account Controller Actions
+  5. Code write the unit test for the Account Controller Actions.

-3. **Deploy the Application.**
+  6. Run the tests and if all are successful move to sprint 2.